 A Strong Password

 You can start by making your password strong.
-A strong password usually consists of 10 or more characters, includes upper and lower case letters, numbers and symbols.
+A strong password usually consists of 10 or more characters and includes upper and lower case letters, numbers, and symbols.
 The password's complexity increases the amount of time it takes for a brute force attacker to guess your password.